rporcu/Microphysics/benchmarks/README.md

 ## Overview of benchmark cases

-* **DEM01** _Homogeneous Cooling System_ [1]
+### DEM01: _Homogeneous Cooling System_ [1]

 User files create the initial particle layout for all processors and collect/report the granular temperature of the system over time.
-The run script (runtests) is mainly for local testing but could be modified to generatue queue submission scripts.
+The run script (runtests) is mainly for local testing but could be modified to generate queue submission scripts.

+### DEM02: _Settling_ [1]

+Initially, particles are uniformly, randomly distributed throughout the domain with near-zero initial velocity.
+The gas velocity (if present) is zero everywhere.
+Particles are allowed to settle under gravity for 0.05 seconds.

-* **FLD01:** _Lid-driven cavity flow_ [2]
+### FLD01: _Lid-driven cavity flow_ [2]

 ## References